Sciencethebird/CGI_Lab_Programming_HW/p03/README.md

 ```

 - Here's why you can use `strtok(NULL, delimiter)` to split a string:
-    - lastToken is static, so the end of previous token will be remembered
+    - `lastToken` is a static pointer, so the end of previous token will be remembered
-    - The end of token will be replaced by a NULL character, and the end of a token will be the start of next token
+    - The end of token will be replaced by a NULL character, as the start of next token and the end of current token

-- Here's why the second 'strtok()' only output ""this
+- Here's why the second 'strtok()' only output "this"
-    - you can see the code, the place of delimiter is replaced by '\0'
+    - You can see in the source code above, `strtok()` replaces delimiters with NULL character('\0')
-    - The string is modified by the pointer, so the modification applies to the origianl string too.
+    - `strtok()` uses pointer to modify the source string, so the modification affects the source string.

 ## Output